s-roy95/Adaptive-Cloud-Resizing-for-Deadline-Constrained-Data-Locality-Aware-Workloads/README.md

 ---

 ### 2. `Code/`
-Contains the implementation of all algorithms.

 Running Our approach
--> g++ main.cpp
+- ` g++ main.cpp`
--> a.exe 1      // Generates job
+- ` a.exe 1`     // Generates job
--> a.exe 2      // Executes our approach
+- ` a.exe 2`       // Executes our approach

 In order to simulate real life data
--> In line 188, change file name from "trace.txt" to "google.txt"
+- In line 188, change file name from "trace.txt" to "google.txt"

 In order to simulate synthetic data
--> In line 188, change file name from "google.txt" to "trace.txt"
+- In line 188, change file name from "google.txt" to "trace.txt"